-Each engine has its own set of gauges.
-On dual engine boats, the port set of gauges is for monitoring operation of the port engine.
+Your Formula boat is equipped with two sets of gauges.
+The port set is for monitoring operation of the port engine.
 The starboard set is for monitoring operation of the starboard engine.
 The gauges are illuminated for night operation.

 On occasion, a small fluctuation in a gauge reading is not unusual.
 If an instrument reading is outside the normal or recommended ranges, determine the cause or see your Formula dealer.
 Refer to the propulsion unit operator's manual for normal recommended ranges.